PowerShell/Community-Blog/Posts/2023/04/Convert-Specific-Sheet-Of-Excel-Into-Json-Using-PowerShell.md

    The script accepts 3 parameters

-   - `$InputFileFullPath`: This is path of input excel file.
+   - `$InputFileFullPath`: This is path of input Excel file.
-   - `$SubjectName`: This is name of the sheet inside excel file.
+   - `$SubjectName`: This is name of the sheet inside Excel file.
-   - `$ClassName`: This is name of the table within excel sheet.
+   - `$ClassName`: This is name of the table within Excel sheet.

    ```powershell
    $InputFileFullPath = 'C:\Data\ABCDSchool.xlsx'